madimov/disinfo_radar/README.md

 6. Analyze overall disinformation potential for tech topics

 To run the pipeline, run the `DisinfoPipeline.py` script.
-For now, output data is stored locally in the `Output` directory.
+For now, output data is stored locally in the `Output` directory and a subset is uploaded to Google Drive.